3nippo/system_of_equations_solving_methods/README.md

 - Simple iterations method --- simple (!) method.
 No additional profits.
 - Zeydel method.
 It is faster than simple one because simple computes all components of X^(k + 1) based on components of X^(k) only, when Zeydel's method uses new computed values of X^(k + 1) to compute the following components if he can.

+4) Jacobi rotation method

+Algorithm for finding eigenvalues and eigenvectors of a symmetric matrix.